crknuchu/cppcalculator/README.md

 # cppcalculator
 just type "make" into your console and after ./calculator to run\
-Simple console calculator inspired by python console\
+Simple console calculator inspired by python console made with C++ bison and flex\
 Supports arithmetic operations (\*,/,+,-,%,^) and variables\
 enter will print out the solution\
 exit with ctr+D\